samuelnotfound/miscellaneous-hackintosh-guides/README.md

-I no longer maintain these guides, follow them at you own risk.
+I no longer maintain these guides, follow them at your own risk.

 # Restore Support on Legacy Hardwares
 * [Restore Broadcom Ethernet on Big Sur and newer](Broadcom_Ethernet_BigSur_and_newer)